 In addition to a taxidermy license, license holders engaging in taxidermy of any species of the family Cervidae (deer, elk, ect.) must also obtain a taxidermy cervid certification.

 Before an individual operating a preservation, facility accepts delivery of any wildlife he must ascertain that the wildlife was lawfully taken and shall keep written records as specified in Rule .1003 of this Subchapter.

-The preservation facility and its records shall be accessible for inspection upon request by any agent of the Wildlife Resources Commission.
+The preservation facility and its records shall be accessible for inspection upon request by any agent of the NCWRC.